Download digitally archived Bally Arcade tape programs

 "Crypt-O-Grams was originally submitted by Ken Springsteen.
 In this version ("AstroBASIC" only), the down arrow allows you to enter the letters without their appearing on the screen."

-Although no instructions were printed in the Arcadian, as was often the case, Ken Springsteen did provide instructions for the game.
+Ken Springsteen provided instructions for his game.
 The following documentation was found in the Bob Fabris Collection, along with the original program submission letter:

 "Seasons greetings fellow Arcadians!